s3interdev/well-ordered-code/second-feature.md

 1. Partially, but it also obeys your commands.
 2. No!
 Alderaan is peaceful.
 We have no weapons.
 You can't possibly…
 3. In my experience, there is no such thing as luck.

+## Don't underestimate the Force

+In my experience, there is no such thing as luck.
+Dantooine.
+They're on Dantooine.
+You're all clear, kid.
+Let's blow this thing and go home!
+No!
+Alderaan is peaceful.
+We have no weapons.
+You can't possibly…

+- Ye-ha!
+- Escape is not his plan.
+I must face him, alone.
+- Partially, but it also obeys your commands.

+I don't know what you're talking about.
+I am a member of the Imperial Senate on a diplomatic mission to Alderaan-- He is here.
+What good is a reward if you ain't around to use it?
+Besides, attacking that battle station ain't my idea of courage.
+It's more like…suicide.